 The climate in North Korea is much more unsettled than in central Europe and offers varied seasons with deep winters and warm summers.
+It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Nearly unattractive for tourists are the cold months from November to March.

 › Duration of daylight and sunshine in North Korea

 hours of sunshine per day rainy days per month Precipitation in mm/day Relative humidity in % Absolute humidity in g/m³ (approx.)